meekm/LoRaSoundkit/README.md

 ```
 Restart Arduino environment.

-In the Arduino menu Tools→Boards, choose Sparkfun Lora gateway board.
+In the Arduino menu Tools→Boards, choose either Sparkfun Lora gateway board or TTGO LoRa32 V1.
-If not vissible check the presence of the Sparkfun variant file, see instructions at https://learn.sparkfun.com/tutorials/sparkfun-lora-gateway-1-channel-hookup-guide/programming-the-esp32-with-arduino
+If Sparkfun Lora gateway is not vissible check the presence of the Sparkfun variant file, see instructions at https://learn.sparkfun.com/tutorials/sparkfun-lora-gateway-1-channel-hookup-guide/programming-the-esp32-with-arduino

 ## Libraries